Correctness Rules

 no-missing-guard-method

 Detects guard classes (using @Injectable() or implementing CanActivate) that are missing the canActivate() method.
+This rule identifies guards by the Guard class name suffix.

 Why: A guard without canActivate() will cause a runtime error when NestJS tries to invoke it.